-4. A candidate wishing to appeal should do so within one month of receiving the written decision of the University's Research Degrees Board of the outcome of the examination or re-examination.

-5. Candidates must submit a written case for the appeal.

-6. The written case for appeal should be submitted to Academic Registry.
-The Academic Registrar will be responsible for interpreting and applying University regulations as they apply to an appeal by a research degree candidate.
+- 4. A candidate wishing to appeal should do so within one month of receiving the written decision of the Research Degrees Board of the outcome of the examination or re-examination. - 5.
+Candidates must submit a written case for the appeal. - 6.
+The written case for appeal should be submitted to the Deputy Vice-Chancellor Academic.
+The Deputy Vice-Chancellor Academic will be responsible for interpreting and applying University regulations as they apply to an appeal by a research degree candidate.